globus/globus-tutorials/README.md

 # Globus Tutorial Sample Code and Command Cheatsheet

+## Globus Connect Server
+Here are links to commands for installing and configuring Globus Connect Server v5.

+1. Register a Globus Connect Server at https://developers.globus.org.
+Before starting the installation, make sure you have the client ID and secret for your registered Globus Connect Server.
+2. Install the endpoint and configure it using [the commands here](gcs-commands.sh).

+## Globus Portal
-Sample code and commands for deploying and configuring the Globus portal framework and other bits.
+Here are links to sample code and commands for deploying and customizing the Globus portal framework.

-1. Before deploying the portal code register a  Globus Auth client at https://developers.globus.org.
+1. Register a Globus Auth client at https://developers.globus.org.
+Before continuing, make sure you have the client ID and secret for your registered application.
 2. Deploy the portal framework using [the commands here](portal-setup-commands.sh).

 To customize the portal configuration to use the alternative sample data search index: